Buy USDINR; target of 69.65 - 69.75: ICICI Direct

 Benchmark yield

-Sovereign benchmark treasury yields declined to 7.32% yesterday.
+Sovereign benchmark treasury yields rose to 7.35% on Friday.
 Domestic retail inflation for February rose to 2.57% while flows in the debt segment would keep yields contained.
-Gradually rising crude oil prices will remain in focus in the near term • US treasury yields rose to 2.39% while resurfacing of global growth concerns as well as Brexit stalemate remain key triggers.
-Europe and Japan 10-year debt yields have become negative in the last few sessions.
+Gradually rising crude oil prices will remain in focus in the near term • US treasury yields rose to 2.50% while resurfacing of global growth concerns as well as Brexit stalemate remain key triggers.
+Europe and Japan 10-year debt yields remain negative as growth outlook has worsened.

 Currency futures on NSE